shuklabhay/stereo-sample-gan/paper/main.md

 The model itself is is a standard DCGAN model[1] with two slight modifcations, upsampling and phase shuffling.
 The Generator takes in 100 latent dimensions and passes it into 9 convolution transpose blocks, each consisting of a convolution transpose layer, a batch normalization layer, and a ReLU activation.
 After convolving, the Generator upsamples the output from a two channel 256 by 256 output to to a two channel output of frames by frequency bins and applies a hyperbolic tangent activation function.
 The Discriminator upscales audio from frames by frequency bins to 256 by 256 to then pass through 9 convolution blocks, each consisting of a convolution layer with spectral normalization to prevent model collapse, a batch normalization layer, and a Leaky ReLU activation.
 After convolution, the probability of an audio clip audio being real is returned using a sigmoid activation.

-This work uses 80% of the dataset as training data and 20% as validation with all data split into batches of 8.
+This work uses 80% of the dataset as training data and 20% as validation with all data split into batches of 16.
 The loss function is Binary Cross Entropy with Logit Loss and both the generator and discriminator use the Adam optimizer with seperate learning rates.
 Due to hardware limitations, the model is trained over ten epochs.
 Validation occurs every 5 epochs and label smoothing is also applied to prevent overconfidence.
+TALK ABOUT CUSTOM LOSS METRICS

 ## Results